Make your private project public

 Azure DevOps Services

-Access is limited when the user isn't signed in.
-These users are also referred to as anonymous users or public users.
-Also, there are users, ones who are signed in to Azure DevOps, but aren't members of a project.
-Both of these types of users are granted limited, read-only access as indicated in the following table.
+Access is restricted for users who aren't signed in, often referred to as anonymous or public users.
+There are also users who are signed into Azure DevOps but aren't part of a project.
+Both these categories of users are given limited, read-only access as outlined in the following table.

-- Permissions marked Deny aren't honored.
-The permissions automatically granted to a non-member act as a "floor" on the capabilities that can be assigned to any member in the project.
+• Permissions marked Deny aren't recognized.
+The permissions automatically given to a nonmember set a minimum level of capabilities that can be assigned to any project member.

-- If a build pipeline specifies a Project Collection scope, it runs with Project scope instead, which reduces the risks of a malicious user obtaining the build service's authentication token.
+• If a build pipeline is set to Project Collection scope, it runs with a Project scope instead, which reduces the risk of malicious users gaining access to the build service's authentication token.

-- Stakeholders have full access to Repos or Code features in public projects, but they have no access in private projects.
+• Stakeholders have full access to Repos or Code features in public projects, but have no access in private projects.

-- Stakeholders have full access to Boards or Work in public projects, but they have partial access in private projects.
+• Stakeholders have full access to Boards or Work in public projects, but only partial access in private projects.
 For more information, see Stakeholder access quick reference.

 Prerequisites